yichen-um/Traffic_Sign_Classification_CNN/writeup_template.md

 ![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...
+Since there is a large discrepancy in the distributions of examples among training set, therefore it is necessary to generate additional data.

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, few steps are taken.
+a.
+The class under represented are selected, and a number of compensation is calculate
+b.
+Examples are randomly selected from under represented class
+c.
+Additional data are produced by rotating selected examples by -15 to 15 degree

 Here is an example of an original image and an augmented image:

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is the following:

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.